indaplusplus/KTH-Lajv/login/README.md

-"login/login"
-  redirects to login site
+port 8021

+Requires api key to login for datasektionen to be stored in LOGIN\_API\_KEY

+/login

-  returns login token
+redirects to login2.datasektionen.se for login, returns token

-"login/logout"
+gives 401 if login failed

+/logout

 takes token

-"login/isLoggedin"
-  takes token
-  returns boolean

-"login/register"
-Unclear if there is any merit of this existing since we are using kth login
+/isLoggedin

+Takes token, returns 200 if token is logged in, 401 if not

+/getUser

+takes token, returns username if logged in, 401 if not